-- 2. Create filtering profiles for each group within that domain. - 3.
+- 2. Do either of the following as necessary: - Assign a group administrator to oversee the newlyadded domain and to set up filtering profiles for all groups and members within that domain - Assign Sub Admin group administrators to specific groups and let them create filtering profiles for their group and its members - 3.
 Set the group priority by designating which group profile will be assigned to a user when he/she logs in.
-If a user is a member of multiple groups, the group that is positioned highest in the list is applied. - 4.
-Create unique filtering profiles for individual users.
+If a user is a member of multiple groups, the group that is positioned highest in the list is applied.